-Approval of the appointment of Arthur Andersen LLP as McGrath RentCorp's independent public accountants for the fiscal year ending December 31, 1995.
+PROPOSAL NO.3: Approval of the appointment of Arthur Andersen LLP as McGrath RentCorp's independent public accountants for the year ending December 31, 1997.

-FOR AGAINST ABSTAIN
+// FOR // AGAINST // ABSTAIN

-The Board of Directors recommends a vote FOR the nominees named in Proposal 1 and FOR Proposal 2.
-The shares represented by this Proxy will be voted as directed on the reverse side; if no specification is made, the shares will be voted FOR said proposals and nominees.
-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Meeting to the extent authorized by Rule 14a-4(c) promulgated by the Securities and Exchange Commission.
+The Board of Directors recommends a vote FOR the nominees named above and FOR Proposals Nos.
+2 and 3.
+The shares represented by this Proxy will be voted as directed above; IF NO SPECIFICATION IS MADE, THE SHARES WILL BE VOTED FOR SAID NOMINEES AND PROPOSALS.
+The proxies are authorized to vote in their discretion upon such other business as may properly come before the Meeting to the extent authorized by Rule 14a-4(c) promulgated by the Securities and Exchange Commission.

-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders, the Proxy Statement and the 1994 Annual Report to Shareholders furnished with this Proxy.
+The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders, the Proxy Statement and the 1996 Annual Report to Shareholders furnished with this Proxy.

-Dated: , 1995
+Dated: , 1997

 SIGNATURE

 SIGNATURE